OpenSUTD/EPD/Events/AlumniSharingSession2020/AlumniSharingSession2020.md

 # EPD Alumni Sharing Session 2020
-The EPD Alumni Sharing Session 2020 will be going online on **25/3/2020 (Wednesday), from 6.30pm to 9pm**.
-This event will be held through the use of Microsoft teams, which will be disseminated to SUTD EPD and Freshmore students through the school's mailing list closer to the date.
+The EPD Alumni Sharing Session 2020 will be going online on **25/3/2020 (Wednesday), from 6.30pm to 9pm** where current EPD and freshmore students are able to ask EPD Alumni questions about life after graduation.
+This event will be held through the use of Microsoft Teams.
+For interested students, do RSVP [here] (https://forms.office.com/Pages/ResponsePage.aspx?id=drd2NJDpck-5UGJImDFiPaaZscqkvmVKuDIKVv5B4edUMThNSTQyNDVKOE5FTTZISDNWMDAzUEcxRi4u).

 ## Participating Alumni (Awaiting further updates)